Initial Dental Examination West End

 - We would also want to know if you have had any previous dental work done

 - We perform a thorough examination of your teeth and mouth

 - We check your jaw and bite for any problems

 - X-rays are taken if needed

 - We evaluate whether you need any tooth replacement or restoration

 - During the exam, we also discuss and demonstrate the best oral cleaning techniques

 Dental health information is generally collected by examining the oral area â€“ mouth, teeth, gums, cheeks, and jaws.
 A thorough examination ensures that we have a clear understanding of your current oral health.
 A complete dental record will be available in our centre.
 This will help us plan for future dental treatment, if required.
 Your dentists may use different methods to obtain this information â€“ through physical examination, digital X-rays, photographs, or by using models of teeth.

 We need to know your medical history because certain conditions put you at increased risk for dental problems.
-For example, if you have diabetes, you may be at increased risk for gum disease.
-Also, if any of the medication that you take causes dry mouth, it may again increase your chances of tooth decay.
-If you have dentures or bridges, the dentist will asses them for fit, and ascertain whether they need any adjustment.
+For example, if you have diabetes, you may be at increased risk for gum disease which will obviously require gum disease treatment.
+Also, if any of the medications that you take causes dry mouth, it may again increase your chances of tooth decay.
+If you have dentures or bridges, the dentist will assess them for fit, and ascertain whether they need any adjustment.